Environmental Protection Agency (EPA).

 Start Supplemental Information

-Docket: The ICR, which explains in detail the information collection activities and the related burden and cost estimates, is summarized in this document and is available in the docket for this ICR.
-The docket can be viewed online at http://www.regulations.gov or in person at the EPA Docket Center, William Jefferson Clinton (WJC) West Building, Room 3334, 1301 Constitution Ave.
-NW., Washington, DC.
-The telephone number for the Docket Center is 202-566-1744.
+Docket: Supporting documents, including the ICR that explains in detail the information collection activities and the related burden and cost estimates that are summarized in this document, are available in the docket for this ICR.
+The docket can be viewed online at http://www.regulations.gov or in person at the EPA Docket Center, West William Jefferson Clinton Bldg., Rm.
+3334, 1301 Constitution Ave.
+NW, Washington, DC.
+The telephone number for the Docket Center is (202) 566-1744.
 For additional information about EPA's public docket, visit http://www.epa.gov/dockets.

 Respondents may claim all or part of a response confidential.
-EPA will disclose information that is covered by a claim of confidentiality only to the Start Printed Page 36311extent permitted by, and in accordance with, the procedures in TSCA section 14 and 40 CFR part 2.
+EPA will disclose information that is covered by a claim of confidentiality only to the extent permitted by, and in accordance with, the procedures in TSCA section 14 and 40 CFR part 2.

-Respondents/affected entities: Entities potentially affected by this action include manufacturers or importers of chemical substances, mixtures or categories listed on the TSCA Inventory and regulated under TSCA section 8, who had reported to EPA during the initial effort to establish the TSCA Inventory in 1979, and who need to make a correction to that submission.
+Respondents/affected entities: Manufacturers or importers of chemical substances, mixtures or categories listed on the TSCA Inventory and regulated under TSCA section 8, who had reported to EPA during the initial effort to establish the TSCA Inventory in 1979, and who need to make a correction to that submission.

 Respondent's obligation to respond: Voluntary.